Al-Khayzuran: Reign of Musa al-Hadi

-Until this time period, Muslim women had not yet been fully secluded from society in a harem, but harem system was to become fully institutionalized in the Islamic world under the Abbasid caliphate, when the Abbasid harem was established.
+Until this time period, Muslim women had not yet been fully secluded from society in a harem, but the harem system was to become fully institutionalized in the Islamic world under the Abbasid caliphate, when the Abbasid harem was established.

 Despite his opposition, Al-Hadi did not manage to disturb his mother's extraordinary authority base, and she refused to retire from politics into the harem.
 The conflict was finally exposed in public when she interceded in favor of a supplicant, Abdallah ibn Malik, and publicly demanded a reply from her son, who lost his temper and openly yelled at her and said: